kylegilde/pandalytics/README.md

 # pandalytics

-Pandalytics extends Pandas, Plotly and Scikit-Learn to some common analytical use cases in data science and machine learning.
+Pandalytics is a data science toolkit.
+It extends Pandas, Plotly and Scikit-Learn to some common analytical use cases in data science and machine learning.